 Holistic Admission: Saint Louis University School of Nursing adheres to the principles of a holistic admission process in which selection criteria are broad-based and linked to our University's and School's mission and goals.
-While we do consider academic metrics (such as GPA, standardized test scores, etc...), we also look at applicant experiences, attributes, potential for success, and how applicants may contribute to the school's learning environment and to the profession.
+While we do consider academic metrics (such as GPA, standardized test scores, etc.), we also look at applicant experiences, attributes, potential for success, and how applicants may contribute to the school's learning environment and to the profession.

-Applicants to the School of Nursing apply to Graduate Education of Saint Louis University for admission.
+Applicants to the School of Nursing apply to NursingCAS.
 Applicants for admission are considered individually based on the following admissions requirements:

-- Baccalaureate degree in nursing from a program accredited by a nationally recognized accrediting agency.
+- 1. Baccalaureate degree in nursing from a program accredited by a nationally recognized accrediting agency.
 Cumulative credit point average (GPA) of 3.2 on a 4.0 system for admission as a Classified student.
 Transcripts from all universities or colleges attended. - 2.
-Supporting recommendations from three persons (preferably master's or doctorally prepared nurses, not related to you) who can speak to your potential for success in a master's level nursing program of study. - 3.
-Submission of a goal statement (statement of your short- and long-term goals in becoming a certified NP/CNL). - 4.
-Curriculum Vita/Resume documenting educational, clinical nursing, service to nursing profession, and community volunteer experiences as appropriate. - 5.
-An unencumbered registered nurse license in the state in which clinical experience will be done. - 6.
-Current CPR certification (American Heart Association). - 7.
-Personal interview may be required.
+Submission of a goal statement (statement of your short- and long-term goals in becoming a certified NP/CNL). - 3.
+Curriculum Vita/Resume documenting educational, clinical nursing, service to nursing profession, and community volunteer experiences as appropriate. - 4.
+An unencumbered registered nurse license in the state in which clinical experience will be done.